syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 {% endtabs %}

-The following code example demonstrates how to edit the content in a table.
+The following code example demonstrates how to get the details about the hyperlink from text.

 {% tabs %}